JeffRoth/stranger-sections/README.md

 # Data

-As mentioned above, the dataset consists of 1000 unlabeled thin section images.
-Some of these images are be plain light images and others are UV light.
+As mentioned, the dataset consists of 1000 unlabeled thin section images.
+Some of these images are plain light images and others are UV light.
 There are various blobs on on each thin section image that need to be segmented.
-Below are 3 examples showing how one might segment the images.
-The examples show the three types of blobs found on the images.
-As you'll see, there are potentially more segments on the image than what is currently provided.
+Below are 3 examples showing how the images might be segmented.
+The examples show the three types of blobs found on the images, however there are potentially more segments on the images than what is provided in these examples.

 ![UV Light Sample image 1](sample1.png)